persalteas/RNANet/README.md

 The script follows these steps:

 To gather structures:
-* Gets a list of 3D structures containing RNA from BGSU's non-redundant list (but keeps the redundant structures /!\\),
+* Gets a list of 3D structures containing RNA from BGSU's non-redundant list (redundancy can be kept or eliminated, see command line option `--redundant`),
 * Asks Rfam for mappings of these structures onto Rfam families (~50% of structures have a direct mapping, some more are inferred using the redundancy list)
 * Downloads the corresponding 3D structures (mmCIFs)
+* Standardizes the residue numbering from 1 to N, including missing residues (gaps)
-* If desired, extracts the right chain portions that map onto an Rfam family to a separate mmCIF file
+* If desired, extracts the renumbered chain portions that map onto an Rfam family to a separate mmCIF file

 To compute homology information:
-* Extract the sequence for every 3D chain
+* Extracts the sequence of every 3D chain
 * Downloads Rfamseq ncRNA sequence hits for the concerned Rfam families (or ARB databases of SSU or LSU sequences from SILVA for rRNAs)
-* Realigns Rfamseq hits and sequences from the 3D structures together to obtain a multiple sequence alignment for each Rfam family (using `cmalign --cyk`, except for ribosomal LSU and SSU, where SINA is used)
+* Realigns Rfamseq hits and sequences from the 3D structures together to obtain a multiple sequence alignment for each Rfam family (using `cmalign`, but SINA can be used for ribosomal LSU and SSU)
 * Computes nucleotide frequencies at every position for each alignment
 * Map each nucleotide of a 3D chain to its position in the corresponding family sequence alignment